 It is recommended that the leveling and stabilizing procedure is completed before operating any room extension.
-Note: The slide out can be operated without utilizing the leveling system, but it is recommended to have the unit as level as possible.
+Note: The slide out can be operated without utilizing the leveling system, but the unit must be as level as possible.

 This unit is equipped with leveling jacks.
 The jacks work in pairs: front, right side, left side, and rear.
 Before extending, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
 The parking brake needs to be set and the tires blocked securely.